Advancing Safe Mechanical Ventilation Using Offline RL With Hybrid Actions and Clinically Aligned Rewards: Clinically-Guided Reward Design (C1)

-where $w_{vfd}$ is a hyper-parameter that controls the contribution of the $r_{vfd}$.
-We examine two ways how the $r_{vfd}$ can be applied for each episode: Option 1) we apply $r_{vfd}$ at the terminal time step and 0 otherwise or Option 2) apply at each time step.
-For our experiments, we applied $r_{vfd}$ at each time step as it allows to balance with other the range reward (see \cref{subsec:terminal_vs_step_reward}).
+$r_{vfd}$ can be applied for each episode in two ways: (i) we can apply $r_{vfd}$ at the terminal time step and 0 otherwise ($VFD@TerminalStep$) or (ii) at each time step ($VFD@EachStep$).
+Each option interacts differently with the weight $w_{vfd}$ and changes the relative contribution of the intermediate range reward $r_{range}$.
+We analyze the effect of $w_{vfd}$ and the two options in \cref{sec:results_and_discussion}.